Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Exploring the Parameter Space to Simulate a Realistic ENSO

 To demonstrate the improvements in reproducing key ENSO features—particularly asymmetries—we also conducted RO simulations using the parameter set from \cite{Chen20} (Table~\ref{tab:chen}) and evaluated the resulting ENSO characteristics based on these simulations (Figure~\ref{fig:chen_simulation}). \cite{Chen20} was chosen for comparison because they report parameter values necessary for simulations, and their parameter set also assumes $R > 0$ and $\varepsilon > 0$.
 The key difference between our optimal simulations and those of \citet{Chen20} is that we prescribe $b_h$, whereas \citet{Chen20} do not.
 Additionally, our study employs white noise forcing in both the $T_E$ and $h$ equations, while \citet{Chen20} apply red noise forcing to $T_E$ and no stochastic forcing to the $h$ equation.
 Several other parameter values also differ between the two studies, in part because our analysis is based on the Niño 3 index, whereas \citet{Chen20} use the Niño 3.4 index.

 Comparisons between Figure~\ref{fig:best_simulation}(a) and Figure~\ref{fig:chen_simulation}(a) show that the simulated time series are qualitatively similar: El Niño events tend to be stronger and shorter-lived, while La Niña events are typically weaker but more persistent.
 The double- and triple-dip structure of La Niña events is also evident, highlighting their characteristic recurrence and extended duration.
 Nevertheless, differences become evident in other figures.
-For example, the red-noise expression $\frac{d\xi_T}{dt}=-m_T\xi_T+w_T$ in \citet{Chen20} leads to an underrepresentation of power in the high-frequency domain (Figure~\ref{fig:chen_simulation}(c)).
-The smaller $BJ \approx -0.022$ [month$^{-1}$] value in their model—corresponding to a damping time scale of approximately 45 months—compared to $BJ = -0.05$ [month$^{-1}$] (20 months) in our optimized simulations, is reflected in the lagged autocorrelation structure (Figure~\ref{fig:chen_simulation}(d)), which exhibits a less damped and more regular pattern than both the observations and our simulations.
+For example, the red-noise formulation $\frac{d\xi_T}{dt} = -m_T \xi_T + w_T$ used in \citet{Chen20}, when combined with a strong $c_T$ term (16 times larger than in our optimal formulation), underrepresents power in both the low- and high-frequency domains, while the interannual peak remains consistent with the observations (Figure~\ref{fig:chen_simulation}(c)).
+The smaller $BJ \approx -0.022$~month$^{-1}$ value in their model—corresponding to a damping time scale of approximately 45 months—compared to $BJ = -0.05$~month$^{-1}$ (20 months) in our optimized simulations, is reflected in the lagged autocorrelation structure (Figure~\ref{fig:chen_simulation}(d)), which exhibits a less damped and more regular pattern than both the observations and our simulations.